-There are a lot of good software tools to recover data from a harddisk.
+There are a lot of good software tools to recover data from a hard disk.
 But they can only help if the disk is technically undamaged.
-They can usually recover lost files, directory structures or partitions from an accidentally formatted, deleted or virus attacked harddrive.
+They can usually recover lost files, directory structures or partitions from an accidentally formatted, deleted or virus attacked hard drive.

 Here are some useful links (without comment):

-All these tools, including Ultimate Boot CD, can only help if the hard disk is recognised perfectly by the BIOS and grants access to the data surface.
+All these tools, including Ultimate Boot CD, can only help if the hard disk is recognized perfectly by the BIOS and grants access to the data surface.
 In other cases they are absolutely pointless or can possibly aggravate the situation.

-The use of these tools is not recommended if the harddisk makes any atypical sound.
+The use of these tools is not recommended if the hard disk makes any atypical sound.